 - When purchasing maternity bras, consider getting professionally fitted.
 A bra that fits you perfectly will help you remain comfortable throughout the day and help to alleviate symptoms of stress and nausea

 - Ensure that you are getting enough iron.
 An easy way to incorporate iron into your diet is to take a liquid iron supplement and to consume orange juice (not the unpasteurized, fresh squeezed kinds) with some of your meals as a way to bolster the absorption of iron derived from your food sources.
 Low iron levels can contribute to dizzy and faint feelings

 - If you are experiencing severely debilitating headaches, it’s safe to take a medication called paracetamol to ease much of your discomfort.
 Consult with your doctor first

-Week 6 To-do List and Reminders
+To-do List and Reminders at 9 Weeks Pregnant

 - Start bonding with your baby.
 As he or she begins their physical journey into becoming a little human, now is an opportune time to implement bonding measures such as taking 10 minutes out of your day to rest your hands on your belly and to spend quiet time with your baby as you think about the future and the upcoming birth

 - Make sure that you are very well-versed on Maternity Leave policies at your workplace, any insurance information pertaining to Maternity/Birthing/Pregnancy